 - Limiting alcohol intake.
 Ideally, no more than two glasses a day should be ingested.

 - Having regular check-ups, preferably with the same GP, to catch any contributing issues early.

 What are the consequences of leaving CVD untreated? (tangible and intangible)

-If heart disease is not treated, it can cause severe angina, heart failure or shortness of breath on even mild activities.
+If heart disease is not treated, it can cause severe angina, heart failure, or shortness of breath from even mild activities.
 The risk of death is increased.
-Most physicians are now very familiar with treating heart disease so it rarely goes untreated.
+Most physicians are now very familiar with treating heart disease, so it rarely goes untreated.